ChadRosseau/dotfiles/README.md

 ln -s ~/.dotfiles/.gitconfig ~/.gitconfig
 ```

-### Changes

-My dotfiles use my own username and directory filepaths.
-Change them to suit your own.

 ### API Keys

 API Keys are set via using the `api_keys` file in this repository.
 Rename the `api_keys.sample` file to simply `api_keys` in order to start using it.
 Ensure to populate the file as needed with your own keys.

+### Disclaimer

+My dotfiles use my own username and directory filepaths.
+Change them to suit your own.